Deployment for Finance Transformation: Ensuring a Successful Go-Live

 Final Thoughts on Deployment for Transformation

-A final note on this example: you may have noticed that we have covered more detail for the other StageGates (1-4) than in the final StageGate 5.
+A final note on this example: You may have noticed that we have covered more detail in the other StageGates (1-4) than in the final StageGate 5.
 That is no coincidence.
-The more effort you put into each StageGate – especially the SG4 preparation stage, the smoother the actual deployment.
+The more effort you put into each StageGate, especially the SG4 preparation stage, the smoother the actual deployment.

-Almost every large-scale project will face time pressure, and it is tempting to try to save time at the earlier StageGates.
+Almost every large-scale project will face time pressure, and it is tempting to save time at the earlier StageGates.
 However, this approach will likely lead to a lengthy and potentially messy SG5 and go-live situation.
-Decision-makers are responsible for following through on previous StageGates and ensuring that the project team executes the appropriate work at the correct time.
+Decision-makers are responsible for following through on previous StageGates and ensuring that the project team executes the appropriate work during the correct phase.

 Interested in More Finance Transformation?